LCOGT/lcogtsnpipe/manual.md

 ```
 lscloop.py -n 'SN 2018zd' -e 20180302-20180330 -f landolt --standard STANDARD -s zcat -i --catalog=$LCOSNDIR/standard/cat/landolt/<standard catalog name>
 ```
-* When you run -s local on the SN (in the next step) with `--standard all`, it queries the database for any standards in the same filter-site-night as the SN observations and applies the zero points from these standards to your SN images.
-You can check that these are identified correctly with ```lscloop.py -n 'SN 2018zd' -e 20180302-20180330 -f landolt -T 1m0 --standard all```.

 ### Create a catalog of stars (local sequence) in SN field for Landolt filters
 * This calculates the apparent magnitude for the stars in a given filter in your SN field and creates a catalog that will be used in the zcat step to generate the zeropoint for each observation.
 If a single class of telescopes seems to be an outlier, then you should limit the telescopes used to calculate the apparent magnitude to a single class of telescopes with the ```-T 1m0``` flag
 ```